ROCm/HIP/docs/reference/c++_support.rst

 Inline namespaces
 -------------------------------------------------------------------------------

-Inline namespaces are supported, but with a few exception.
+Inline namespaces are supported, but with a few exceptions.
 The following entities can't be declared in namespace scope within an inline unnamed namespace:

 * ``__managed__``, ``__device__``, ``__shared__`` and ``__constant__`` variables